Vietnam.vn - Nền tảng quảng bá Việt Nam

 For example, a bottle of natural essential oil imported from China costs only 30,000 - 50,000 VND, while a similar product from a Vietnamese brand costs 60,000 - 80,000 VND due to the difference in production, inspection and operating costs.

-Not only under pressure from prices, Vietnamese businesses also face difficulties due to consumer psychology being increasingly influenced by cheaper options.
+Not only are Vietnamese businesses under pressure from prices, they are also facing difficulties due to consumer psychology being increasingly influenced by cheaper options.

-"Vietnamese consumers have a habit of comparing prices, making it difficult for domestic brands like Julyhouse to convince customers to choose quality products instead of cheap ones," Mr. Lam shared.
+"Vietnamese consumers have a habit of comparing prices, making it difficult for domestic brands like Julyhouse to convince customers to choose quality products over cheap ones," Mr. Lam shared.

 Factors driving the trend of Chinese goods flooding markets